5 Tips to survive a break-up

-Our society likes to stigmatize single life, but if you think about it it’s actually a lot healthier than staying in an unhappy relationship.
+Our society likes to stigmatise single life, but if you think about it it’s actually a lot healthier than staying in an unhappy relationship.

 3) Self care

 This doesn’t have to be the usual bubble baths and staring into a candle.
-If that doesn’t work for you think of what you really love doing and try and do at least one thing you enjoy everyday.
+If these don’t work for you, think of what you really love doing and try and do at least one thing you enjoy every day.
 It is important to treat yourself when you are feeling low.